alialhousseini/Java-DS-Project/README.md

 that has doubly linked list represents students in that year, if no node created yet for that year (i.e. this is the first student) then a new node should be created, you can insert at the beginning or at the end.

 b. find( int id) it returns a student with that ID or null.

 c. delete(int id ): it deletes the students with the input id and returns true, or returns false if there is no students with that id.
 If that student is the only one in that node, then node should be also deleted.

-d. addSubject(id, sub) the method will receive student’s id and a subject object, it adds that subject to the student’s arraylist of subjects and returns true, if there is no students with the subject, it returns false.2
+d. addSubject(id, sub) the method will receive student’s id and a subject object, it adds that subject to the student’s arraylist of subjects and returns true, if there is no students with the subject, it returns false.

 e.
 Avg(int year): which returns the average grade of all students in that year.
 The average will the total of all grades/ no. of subjects for all students in that year.
 If no students, the method should return zero.

 f.
-PirntStudents: which prints all students (ids and names), the students should be printed based on their years of admissions in an ascending order, for example first print all students who were admitted in 2017, then 2018, …etc. You need to add method toString to class DoublyLinkedlist that returns a string represents data of each object in the list,
+PirntStudents: which prints all students (ids and names), the students should be printed based on their years of admissions in an ascending order, for example first print all students who were admitted in 2017, then 2018, …etc. You need to add method toString to class DoublyLinkedlist that returns a string represents data of each object in the list.

 g.
 Test your structure in a test application (contains main method).